The company is in the business of staying ahead of technology and its impacts.

 trading, including supplier directories, product catalogues, technological

-capability registers, B2B exchanges, online auctions, and coding schemes for
+capability registers, B2B exchanges, online auctions, and coding schemes

-suppliers, and for goods and services
+suppliers, and for goods and services, and extending to carbon

 - electronic transaction mechanisms, including electronic